On the circular correlation coefficients for bivariate von Mises distributions on a torus: Introduction

+Suppose the von Mises sine or cosine distribution is used to model bivariate angular data.
+This leads to two natural questions that form the basis of our contributions in this paper: (a) what are the properties of $\rho_{\js}$ and $\rho_{\fl}$ in these bivariate von Mises distributions? and (b) how does likelihood-based inference on $\rho_{\js}$ and $\rho_{\fl}$ perform when these distributions are fitted to sample data?

-Analytic expressions for the true or population versions of $\rho_{\js}$ and $\rho_{\fl}$ need to be derived for specific distributions.
-In their original papers \citep{jammalamadaka:1988, fisher:1983}, such expression for $\rho_{\js}$ and $\rho_{\fl}$ were given for the bivariate wrapped normal distribution (which is the \emph{wrapped} version of the bivariate normal distribution on $[-\pi, \pi)$).
-The correlation coefficients for the bivariate von Mises models have not been previously studied.
-As a first major contribution of this paper, we derive expressions for $\rho_{\fl}$ and $\rho_{\js}$ for both von Mises sine and cosine models.
-These expressions involve singly infinite series containing Bessel functions, and can be easily computed in any standard statistical software.
-Our results have practical significance in that they facilitate fast and accurate evaluations of these theoretical quantities, and we have incorporated implementations in our R package \texttt{BAMBI} \citep{bambi_rpack}.
-We also study the mathematical relationship between $\rho_{\fl}$ and $\rho_{\js}$ under these two models.
-These results provide insights into the behavior and interpretability of the two correlation coefficients, which we also discuss.
+The first question is addressed in Section~\ref{sec_thm_cor}.
+We note that analytic expressions for the true or population versions of $\rho_{\js}$ and $\rho_{\fl}$ need to be derived for specific distributions.
+In their original papers \citep{jammalamadaka:1988, fisher:1983}, such expressions for $\rho_{\js}$ and $\rho_{\fl}$ were given for the bivariate wrapped normal distribution (which is the \emph{wrapped} version of the bivariate normal distribution on $[-\pi, \pi)$).
+However, the correlation coefficients for the bivariate von Mises distributions have not been previously studied.
+As a theoretical contribution of this paper, we derive expressions for $\rho_{\fl}$ and $\rho_{\js}$ for both von Mises sine and cosine distributions, and discuss additional properties of these correlation coefficients that follow from these expressions.
+The analytic forms of these expressions involve singly infinite series containing Bessel functions, and can be easily computed in any standard statistical software.
+As a practical consequence, we have incorporated fast and accurate evaluations of these theoretical quantities in our R package \texttt{BAMBI} \citep{bambi_rpack}.
+We conclude the section with numerical and visual illustrations that provide insights into the behavior and interpretability of the two correlation coefficients.

-The remainder of the article is organized as follows.
-In Section~\ref{sec_thm_cor} we provide our main results in Theorems~\ref{thm_vms} and \ref{thm_vmc} with analytic expressions for the Fisher-Lee and Jammalamadaka-Sarma correlations for the von Mises sine and von Mises cosine distributions.
-Subsequent corollaries and remarks are provided on the basis of these results.
-In Section~\ref{sec_illus}, we use our R package \texttt{BAMBI} \cite{bambi_rpack} to provide numerical examples that illustrate practical behaviors of the two correlation coefficients in depicting T-linear associations under the two models.
-The main proofs are based on a series of technical results that we state and prove in the Appendices, which also contain a derivation of the cosine model normalizing constant.
+We turn to the second question in Section \ref{sec:inference}.
+We consider the practical situation where the von Mises sine or cosine models are fitted to sample data via the method of maximum likelihood.
+Then, likelihood theory provides corresponding estimates of $\rho_{\js}$ and $\rho_{\fl}$ based on these fitted parametric distributions, along with asymptotic normal confidence intervals.
+We present statistical inference for these coefficients, and illustrate their application on simulated and real data examples.
+We also compare the performance of the likelihood-based estimates to the non-parametric counterparts \citep{fisher:1983,jammalamadaka:1988}.